exercism/cobol/docs/ABOUT.md

 **_COBOL_** is a statically typed, imperative, and procedural programming language with support for object oriented programming.
 Despite its age, it's still used today in many banking and financial companies due to its default support for decimal floating-point arithmetic and file-processing ability, making it well suited for financial calculations and other business applications.

-First released in 1959, it was developed by the **Committee on Data Systems Languages**(CODASYL) based on the FLOW-MATIC language developed by Remington Rand under the leadership of Real Admiral Grace Hopper.
+First released in 1959, it was developed by the **Committee on Data Systems Languages**(CODASYL) based on the FLOW-MATIC language developed by Remington Rand under the leadership of Rear Admiral Grace Hopper.
 As part of an effort by the United States Department of Defense to create a portable language for processing data, it was adopted by computer manufacturers and then standardized in 1968, with the current standard being ISO 2014.

 The language has two main specialties that separate it from its peers: decimal floating-point arithmetic , and efficiently processing records(files).
 These qualities make it perfect for the domains of financial computing and enterprise applications, powering everything from payroll systems to airline ticketing.
 When it comes to processing large amounts of data and large amounts of money, COBOL is on the case.